bonnieho/liri-node-app/README.md

 ```
 npm install
 ```
-**Step 4 - Start the application server using the following command:**
+**Step 4 - Start the application server using ANY of the following commands:**
 ```
 node server.js my-tweets
 node server.js spotify-this-song 'song name here'